epeters3/skplumber/README.md

 # skplumber

+## Basic Usage

+TODO

+## Package Opinions

+- A pipeline's final step must be the step that produces the pipeline's final output.

 ## Development Guide:

 1. For initial 1.0.0 release, this will be a python package that can take a pandas DF, a target column, and a problem type (i.e. classification, regression), and will build and try out ML pipelines on the data, delivering or storing the best pipeline as a useable model.
 It will use a common data preprocessing preamble, and try out different feature preprocessors and extractors, and different models as well.